 Our values underpin life at Greswold.
 The six core values, chosen in 2014, are belonging, respect, independence, kindness, curiosity and respect.
-These are often sorted to BRICKS to help the children to remember them.
+These are often shortened to BRICKS to help the children to remember them.
 It is apt that bricks are solid building blocks, reflecting that we feel that these values are important building blocks for learning together as a community.

 Each half term we have a focus on a different value and these are taught about through assemblies and lessons in an age-appropriate way.